cncf/wg-serverless/whitepapers/serverless-overview/README.md

 **Data Binding**

-Function may require data bindings for long lasting connections to data such as backend storage (such as mount points/volumes/object store), databases, etc. The data binding may include secure information such as secrets that can not be preserved within the function itself.
+Function may require data bindings for long lasting connections to data such as backend storage (such as mount points/volumes/object store), databases, etc. The data binding may include secure information such as secrets that cannot be preserved within the function itself.
 The data binding may be used across several Function invocations.

 **Development Framework**